apache/doris/docs/en/administrator-guide/config/be_config.md

 ### `ignore_broken_disk`

-当BE启动时，会检查``storage_root_path`` 配置下的所有路径。

- - `ignore_broken_disk=true`

-   如果路径不存在或路径下无法进行读写文件(坏盘)，将忽略此路径，如果有其他可用路径则不中断启动。

- - `ignore_broken_disk=false`

-   如果路径不存在或路径下无法进行读写文件(坏盘)，将中断启动失败退出。

-​    默认为false
+Default：false

+When BE start, If there is a broken disk, BE process will exit by default.Otherwise, we will ignore the broken disk

 ### `ignore_load_tablet_failure`
-* Type: bool
-* Description: Used to decide whether to ignore the error in the case of tablet loading failure and continue to start be
-* Default value: false

-When BE starts, it will start a separate thread for each data directory to load the tablet header meta-information.
-In the default configuration, if a tablet fails to load in a data directory, the startup process will be terminated.
-At the same time, you will see the following error message in the `be.INFO` log:
+When BE starts, it will check all the paths under the storage_root_path in configuration.

+`ignore_broken_disk=true`

+If the path does not exist or the file under the path cannot be read or written (broken disk), it will be ignored.
+If there are any other available paths, the startup will not be interrupted.

+`ignore_broken_disk=false`

+If the path does not exist or the file under the path cannot be read or written (bad disk), the startup will fail and exit.

+The default value is false.
 ```
 load tablets from header failed, failed tablets size: xxx, path=xxx
 ```